The Gerardo Lab Compact

 Your Commitment

 • While mistakes are inevitable, carelessness is not.
-You should hold yourself to a high standard.
+You will hold yourself to a high standard and you will openly communicate when you think you have made a mistake.

-• Take care of each piece of data like it is a piece of gold.
+• You will take care of each piece of data like it is a piece of gold.